Springle3152/ohapp/readme.md

 ## Add the transcript to the database

 Paste or type the transcript of your interview into the rather small box and click submit.
 You can paste up to 10,000 characters as many times as you like.
 The transcript will appear below the box as you add it.
-At the same time, it is being automatically saved in the app SQLite database.
+At the same time, it is being automatically saved in the database.

 ## Add an abstract